pocomane/brewed-in-the-apocalypse/bita.md

 # Scenarist moves

-__Show imminent troubles__ - when you asked to all the players in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the player new things to react to.
+__Tell imminent troubles__ - when you asked to all the players in the scene what they do, and if they stop after a while without triggering any move, add to the scene something that give to the player new things to react to.
 You can introduce such complication playing as an NPC.

-In the following circumstances, you can do another move instead of this __Show imminent troubles__ :
+You can use the same clues of the __Make the worst happen__ , but do not make them irrevocable, leave instead to the players the possibility to react.

-- If you think the situation is already complex, you can do a __Describe the scene__ move
+ If you think the situation is already complex, you can do a __Describe the scene__ move instead.
-- If in the scene there is already something that should be handled, e.g. the consequences of a previous __Show imminent troubles__ , and you think that it was passed too much time without the characters took care of it, you can make a __Make the worst happen__

 TODO - is this enough to handle "Make an __Make the worst happen__ when the players hand you the perfect opportunity on a golden plate." (together with roll failure) ???

-Here there are some clues:

-- Separate them.
-- Put them together.
-- Capture someone.
-- Put someone in a spot or in a high-stakes situation.
-- Announce in-scene badness.
-- Announce off-screen badness.
-- Take away something from them.
-- Exploit the bad side of something they have.
-- Give them a difficult decision to make.
-- Tell them the requirement and the possible consequences, then ask.
-- Turn their move back on them.
-- Reveal an inconvenient truth
-- Offer an opportunity, with or without a cost.

 ```
 Scenarist - you reach the gate, there are three guards watching it, they are